cedlemo/truckboris/README.md

 # Truckboris

-Truckboris is a little library based on Clang 3.5.
-Truckboris allows you to create a simple C source file parser easily.
+Truckboris is a little library based on Clang.
+Truckboris allows you to easily create a simple C source file parser.

 ```C++
 #include <string>